 Timescale: 2016 - 2017

-There are seven separate zones in the new 450m² exhibition, that explain to visitors how the Tran family came to the throne and in particular what King Tran Nhan Tong achieved for Vietnam and for Vietnamese Buddhism.
+There are seven separate zones planned in the new 450 m² exhibition, which explain to visitors how the Tran family came to the throne and in particular what King Tran Nhan Tong achieved for Vietnam and for Vietnamese Buddhism.
 Visitors will gain a deeper understanding of the religious significance of Yen Tu Mountain, which is already the major pilgrimage route in Vietnam.

 The material palette we created uses a range of timbers to create a natural and traditional feel in keeping with the remote rural setting – lighting and etching is used to accentuate this material selection.
 Layered illustrative backdrops, using shadowing and contours, add colour and highlight key events and themes in the narrative.